-- 1. Minor person who has not attained the age of 18. - 2.
-Close relative a parent, adoptive parent, child, foster child, grandfather, grandmother, grandchild, sister, brother, spouse (including a divorced spouse). - ${\it 3.
-Family member-a spouse, minor child or stepchild, cohabitant.}$ - 4.
-Legal representative a close relative, guardian, care giver, a supporter who participates in a criminal proceeding involving a minor, a person with disabilities, if due to their health status, they are not able to defend themselves, also a beneficiary of support, unless otherwise provided for by a court decision. - 5.
-Party the accused, convicted person, acquitted person, their defence counsel, investigator, prosecutor. - 6.
-The prosecution an investigator, prosecutor.
+1. Minor - person who has not attained the age of 18.

+2. Close relative - a parent, adoptive parent, child, adoptee, grandparent, grandchild, sibling, spouse (including the divorced spouse).

+3. Family member - a spouse, minor child or stepchild, cohabitant.

+4. Legal representative - a close relative, guardian, care giver, a supporter who participates in a criminal proceeding involving a minor, a person with disabilities, if due to their health status, they are not able to defend themselves, also a beneficiary of support, unless otherwise provided for by a court decision.

+5. Party - the accused, convicted person, acquitted person, their defence counsel, investigator, prosecutor.

+6. The prosecution - an investigator, prosecutor.